tair-opensource/RedisShake/README.md

 ## Configure

-The redis-shake configuration file refers to `redis-shake.toml` or `restore.toml`.
+The redis-shake configuration file refers to `sync.toml` or `restore.toml`.

 ## Data filtering